 - Accelerated hotel and rental car loyalty status

-- Special discounts at Fine Hotels and Resorts
+- Savings at Fine Hotels and Resorts (terms apply)

 - Up to $100 annual statement credits for Saks Fifth Avenue